A video allegedly shows a dead mermaid which washed up on a beach in Florida. Is this real or fake?

 After establishing the origin of the “Dead Florida Mermaid” with Juan Cabana, we produced a second video rebuttal.

 Below is a YouTube video explaining the connection of the dead Florida mermaid (and the dead Hurricane Ike mermaid) with Juan Cabana.

-A Facebook app has used the dead mermaid video to fool users into installing it.
-Both Facebook and Twitter users have been spotted posting links to the app with such headlines as, “Oh My God! dead mermaid was found up on the shores of Gators Pass located at west central coast of Florida……” Clicking on the supplied link will prompt you to install a Facebook video app.
+A malicious Facebook app has also used images from the dead mermaid video to fool users into installing it.
+Both Facebook and Twitter users have been spotted posting links to the app with such headlines as, “Oh My God! dead mermaid was found up on the shores of Gators Pass located at west central coast of Florida……” Clicking the link prompts users to install a Facebook video app.
 This app is considered spammy at best, and possibly malicious.
 It is best not to install the app.
 If you have already installed it, remove the app promptly to avoid spamming your friends.